 Direct mail comes in many forms.
 Below are some of the most common types of direct mail, as well as some examples you may have seen in your mailbox.

 Cards and Postcards

-- Used to send mail that is confidential or that has more than one component (letter, brochure, order form, etc.)
+- Mail with more than one component (letter, brochure, order forms, etc.)

 Catalogs and Booklets

 Catalogs and booklets are multi-page mail pieces with a bound edge.
 They’re available in a variety of sizes and are almost never sent in an envelope.

 - Showcasing a lot of products and marketing content